DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 This is why modern life feels schizophrenic.
 We are born into Families, our hearts running on the ancient software of unconditional love and intrinsic value.
-Then we are sent to work in Engines, where we must operate as interchangeable parts valued only for our output.
+Then we are sent to work in Machines, where we must operate as interchangeable parts valued only for our output.

 ### The Human Condition: A Cog That Yearns to Be Held

-The soul-crushing feeling of the modern workplace, the deep sense of alienation and meaninglessness that haunts our civilization—it’s the cry of a Family member being forced to pretend it is a Cog.
+The soul-crushing feeling of the modern workplace, the deep sense of alienation and meaninglessness that haunts our civilization—it’s the cry of a Kin member being forced to pretend it is a Cog.

-We work in Engines but go home and try to build Families.
+We work in Machines but go home and try to build Families.
 We are judged by our function from 9 to 5, but long to be valued for our being in the evenings and on weekends.
 This constant code-switching between two incompatible operating systems is the primary source of stress, anxiety,